-Effective January 1, 2018, the Corporation joined the HumanGood defined contribution retirement plan covering all eligible employees with a corporate match of employee contributions up to 4% of eligible earnings.
-Expenses amounted to \$217,000 and \$199,000 for the years ended December 31, 2023 and 2022, respectively.
+The Corporation participates in the HumanGood defined contribution retirement plan covering all eligible employees with a corporate match of employee contributions up to 4% of eligible earnings.
+Expenses amounted to \$217,000 for the years ended December 31, 2024 and 2023.